ALaks96/signalML/README.md

 *   A column 'valData', a boolean indicating validation data.
 *   A column 'augmented', a boolean indicating wether the data is an augmented version

-As a later benefit to train/test/val accuracy when fitting our model, we also applied data augmentation.
-Similar to what is done with images, we modify slightly the input audio we have to generate more samples.
-In our case, we stretch, roll and more white noise (seperately) to each .wav file, mutliplying the size of our dataset by 4\.
 This is automated with the following class that inherits from WavFileHelper, which itself inherits from PipelineMeta:

 _tuto/FeatureExtraction/melSpecExtraction.py_
 ```python